Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Israel’s opposition leader, Yair Lapid, criticized the decision to avoid “strategic and economic targets," saying on X that “we could and should have exacted a much heavier price from Iran.”

-The United States warned against further retaliation, and Britain said Iran should not respond.
+The United States warned against further retaliation, and Britain and Germany said Iran should not respond.
+“All acts of escalation are condemnable and must stop,” the spokesman for the U.N. secretary-general said.

 Regional tensions have been soaring in recent weeks.

-In Lebanon, dozens were killed and thousands wounded in September when pagers and walkie-talkies used by Hezbollah exploded in two days of attacks attributed to Israel.
-A massive Israel airstrike the following week outside Beirut killed Hezbollah's longtime leader, Hassan Nasrallah, and several of his top commanders.
+In Lebanon, dozens were killed and thousands wounded in September when pagers and walkie-talkies used by Hezbollah exploded in attacks attributed to Israel.
+A massive Israel airstrike the following week outside Beirut killed Hezbollah's longtime leader, Hassan Nasrallah.

-Israel ratcheted up the pressure on Hezbollah by launching a ground invasion into southern Lebanon.
+Israel launched a ground invasion into southern Lebanon.
 More than a million Lebanese people have been displaced, and the death toll has risen sharply as airstrikes hit in and around Beirut.

-During their yearslong shadow war, a suspected Israeli assassination campaign has killed top Iranian nuclear scientists, and Iranian nuclear installations have been hacked or sabotaged, all in mysterious attacks blamed on Israel.
+During their yearslong shadow war, a suspected Israeli assassination campaign has killed top Iranian nuclear scientists, and Iranian nuclear installations have been hacked or sabotaged.

-Meanwhile, Iran has been blamed for a series of attacks on shipping in the Middle East, which later grew into the attacks by Yemen's Houthi rebels on shipping through the Red Sea corridor.
+Meanwhile, Iran has been blamed for attacks on shipping in the Middle East, which later grew into the attacks by Yemen's Houthi rebels on shipping through the Red Sea corridor.

 The shadow war has increasingly moved into the light since Oct.
 7, 2023, when Hamas and other militants attacked Israel.
 They killed 1,200 people, mostly civilians, and took some 250 hostages into Gaza.
-In response, Israel launched a devastating air and ground offensive against Hamas, and Netanyahu has vowed to keep fighting until all of the hostages are freed.
-Some 100 remain, of whom roughly a third are believed to be dead.
+In response, Israel launched a devastating air and ground offensive against Hamas, and Netanyahu has vowed to keep fighting until all hostages are freed.
+Some 100 remain, about a third believed to be dead.

-More than 42,000 Palestinians have been killed in largely devastated Gaza, according to local health officials, who don’t differentiate between civilians and combatants but say more than half of the dead have been women and children.
+More than 42,000 Palestinians have been killed in largely devastated Gaza, according to local health officials, who don’t differentiate between civilians and combatants but say more than half have been women and children.

 Gambrell reported from Dubai, United Arab Emirates and Schreck from Jerusalem.
 Associated Press writers Amir Vahdat in Tehran, Iran; Abby Sewell in Beirut; Lolita C. Baldor, Farnoush Amiri and Zeke Miller in Washington; David Rising in Bangkok; and Aamer Madhani in Wilmington, Delaware, contributed to this report.